We are a community of travelers.

 A central-European country known for its pristene nature, its mountains, forrests, sea, rivers, ski resorts and Termas, Slovenia is a country that leaves a mark on its visitors, whereher he may walk in it.
 Slovenia is a country spreading over an area of 20.237km2, sharing borders with Austria, Italy, Hungary and Croatia.
 This country may be the only one that perfectly fits the Alps, the Mediterranean, the Pannonian Basin, as well as stone karst into its scenery, which means that you could enjoy the view of the blue sea at the same time as snowy mountain terrain.
 In a two-hour trip, you could go from Portorož by the sea to the top of Triglav in this country ideal for summer and winter vacations alike, but not highly recommended for weekend escapes.

 England is best known today for Big Ben, The Beatles, tea, the Royal Family, The Beatles , fish and chips, and surely Windsor Castle, the oldest Royal residential building still in use today.
-The county got its name for the Germanic tribe, the Angles, who back in the day inhabited the central, northern and eastern England in the 5th and 6th centuries.
+The country got its name for the Germanic tribe, the Angles, who back in the day inhabited the central, northern and eastern England in the 5th and 6th centuries.
 A part of The United Kingdom, England shares land borders with Wales in the west and Scotland in the north.
 The Irish Sea lies northwest from England, whereas the Celtic sea is located in the southwest of the country.
 The country is separated from continental or mainland Europe by the North Sea in the East and the English Channel in the South.